kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 To configure your NLB, you will probably use annotations on your Kubernetes `Service`, type LoadBalancer.

+There are two distinct controllers that can read these annotations.
+The _old_ one, in the Kubernetes codebase and the _new_ one called **AWS Load Balancer Controller**.
+The latter offers more options as explained below.

 While the _legacy_ [in-tree](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/legacy-cloud-providers/aws/aws.go) Cloud Controller will recognize some annotations listed in the Kubernetes [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support), it is now recommended to deploy the **AWS Load Balancer Controller**.

-The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/) ([source code](https://github.com/kubernetes-sigs/aws-load-balancer-controller)) has a deeper integretion with both NLBs and ALBs.
+The [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/) ([source code](https://github.com/kubernetes-sigs/aws-load-balancer-controller)) has a [deeper integration](https://aws.amazon.com/blogs/containers/introducing-aws-load-balancer-controller/) with both NLBs and ALBs.
 Once [installed](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/installation/), you will be able to leverage advanced annotations such as health checks, access logs and more.

 {{% notice note %}}
 Today, it's not clear for how long AWS will keep supporting the legacy cloud controller: https://stackoverflow.com/questions/61632540/is-classic-load-balancer-going-to-be-discontinued-by-aws
 {{% /notice %}}

-### [Legacy] Side notes on the in-tree controller
+### [Legacy] The in-tree controller

+{{% notice note %}}
+We strongly recommand you to migrate to the **AWS Load Balancer Controller**.
+{{% /notice %}}

 In an AWS EKS cluster, whenever any Kubernetes Service of type `LoadBalancer` deploys, AWS will, by default, create an AWS Classic Load Balancer paired with that Kubernetes Service.
 AWS will also automatically create Load Balancer Health Checks against the first port listed in that Service.
-You can influence some of how AWS creates a Load Balancer for Kubernetes Services by adding [AWS specific annotations](https://v1-17.docs.kubernetes.io//docs/concepts/cluster-administration/cloud-providers/#aws) to your `LoadBalancer` type Service.
+You can influence some of how AWS creates a Load Balancer for Kubernetes Services by adding [AWS specific annotations](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support) to your `LoadBalancer` type Service.

 Gloo Edge's managed Envoy proxies install on EKS as a `LoadBalancer` type Service named `gateway-proxy`.
 Gloo Edge's Helm chart allows the user to specify annotations added to Gloo Edge's `gateway-proxy` Service, including adding AWS ELB annotations that influence the AWS ELB associated with the Gloo Edge proxy service.